galadril/Domoticz-E-Flux-Plugin/README.md

 # Domoticz-E-Flux

 E-Flux Plugin for Domoticz home automation
-This plugin allows you to see all the relevant information from your E-Flux backoffice of your EV Charger
+This plugin allows you to see all the relevant information from your 'E-Flux by Road' back office of your EV Charger

-More info about E-Flux EV Chargers backoffice: https://dashboard.e-flux.io/
+More info about 'E-Flux by Road' back office: https://dashboard.e-flux.io/